-If you’re an avid hiker, you know that having good hiking shoes and a reliable and comfortable backpack is essential.
+Having good hiking shoes and a reliable and comfortable backpack is essential if you’re an avid hiker.
 The right pack will make all the difference on a long hike.
 Whether you need a small day pack for a short trip or looking for a larger backpack for an extended hike, we’ve got you covered.

 As an avid hiker, I have used many different packs.
 I spend much of my summer hiking the mountains around where I live.
 The perfect backpack is lightweight, comfortable to wear, has enough space to carry everything, and is durable.
 I’ve spent time evaluating and ranking the finest backpacking backpacks of 2022.

 Based on customer reviews and ratings, here are the 7 best hiking backpacks for 2022.
 We’ve looked at various factors, including features, comfort, and price, to find the best packs for every type of hiker.

 Here is our ranked and reviewed list of the best hiking backpacks.